sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing-part-2.md

 visitPattern(node, options, callback) {
 ```

-I changed the type `Function` to the more precise
+The right fix is to chang the type `Function` to the more precise
 `(pattern: Node, options: Options) => void`:

 ```js